juanmont/docs/source/deployment/sunstone_setup/suns_views.rst

             - default

-.. _suns_views_define_new:
+.. _suns_status:

 ================================================================================
 Status
 ================================================================================

 We have added a new way to view the different states of the resources that have states.
-Now the users can see very fast who is the resource state in the datatable view.
+Now the users can see very fast which is the resource state in the datatable view.
 A simple mark in the view of Datatable with different colors, will allow to see in a simple way what is the state of the resources and if these resources are blocked or not.

 |status_vms|